How to Grow and Care for Air Plants (Grey Tillandsia) Indoors

 Temperature and Humidity

-The best temperature for growing Air Plant indoors is an average warmth with a minimum of 100C.
+The best temperature for Air Plants is an average warmth of 18-260C.
 However, to bring the plant to flower may require temperatures above 260C.

 Fertilizer